SteeltoeOSS/Samples/Security/src/AuthClient/README.md

    * Locally, certificates for both the client and server are created by Steeltoe.
    * On Cloud Foundry, certificates are provisioned by the platform, with OrgId and SpaceId populated based on where the applications are deployed.
 * While logged in, view information about the testuser account by clicking on "Hello testuser!" next to the "Log off".
+* If needed, sign out of the UAA server using the dropdown menu in the top right corner at <http://localhost:8080>.

 ---
 ### See the Official [Steeltoe Security Documentation](https://docs.steeltoe.io/api/v3/security/) for more detailed information.